surielsa/Sals-eShop/README.md

 I created the database below and added the values to the table manually.

+# Bamazon MySQL Database

 ![](images/bamazon_database.png)

+# Bamazon MySql Table

 ![](images/bamazon_mysql_table.png)

+# How the App Works

 Then I create the js file that would use the database table information to mimic the customer purchases on this e-commerce like app.
 Below is the process as of this app worked using NodeJs.